boonebgorges/buddypress-docs/readme.txt

 = 1.8.5 =
 * Fixed permalinks for child Docs
+* More fixes for JS dependency and load order

 = 1.8.4 =
 * Improve dependency logic when loading JS files